spike-engine/spike-signature-server/README.md

 export ENV_CONFIG=~/spike_home/config-signature.toml
 ```
 2. keystore file.
-If spike-signature-server cannot find keystore file named *keystore.json* under folder as *walletPath* config, it will generate one for you.
+If spike-signature-server cannot find keystore file with *walletFile* config under folder with *walletFolder* config, it will generate one for you.
 You may replace it with your own keystore file if needed.
+3. Machine ID
+To run multiple signature services, you may assign each server a different machine ID with *machineId* config.

 ## Register spike as a system service
 1. Link server into system binary path